BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Experiment

-\paragraph{Inference Speed} We conduct all experiments based on MMDetection3D \cite{mmdet3d2020}.
-The inference speed is the average upon 6019 validation samples \cite{NS}.
+We conduct all experiments based on MMDetection3D \cite{mmdet3d2020}.
+All inference speeds and computational budgets are tested without data augmentation.
 For monocular paradigms like FCOS3D \cite{FCOS3D} and PGD \cite{PGD}, the inference speeds are divided by a factor of 6 (\emph{i.e.} the number of images in a single sample \cite{NS}), as they take each image as an independent sample.
 It is worth noting that, the dividing operation may not be the optimal method, as processing in the batch pattern can speed up the inference of monocular paradigms.
-We suppose the computing budget is a more appropriate perspective for autonomous driving.
-All inference speeds and computing budgets are tested without data augmentation.
+We accelerate the proposed BEVDet paradigm by replacing the accumulative sum operation in the view transformation with another equivalent implementation.
+Details can be found in the ablation study section.